How To Reduce And Manage Stress Naturally

 • Try a Relaxing Activity.
 Explore stress coping applications, which might incorporate yoga, meditation, tai chi, or other gentle exercises.
 For some stress-related conditions, these approaches are utilized along with other kinds of treatment.
 Schedule regular times for these and other healthful and relaxing activities.
 Find out more about these techniques on the National Center for Complementary and Integrative Health (NCCIH) site at (www.nccih.nih.gov/health/stress).

-• Establish Goals and Priorities.
+• Establish Goals.
 Decide what must get done and what can wait, and learn how to say no to new jobs if they're placing you into overload.
 Note what you've accomplished at the end of the day, not what you've been unable to perform.

 • Stay connected with individuals who can provide psychological and other support.
 To reduce stress, ask for help from friends, family, and community or religious organizations.